Kleinmann's tortoise: Status and conservation

-Once found in Egypt, Libya and Israel/ Palestine, the habitat of T. kleinmanni in Egypt has been all but destroyed, and the Egyptian tortoise is close to complete extinction there; in 2006, only 10 wild individuals were known from the vicinity of Lake Bardawil.
+Once found in Egypt, Libya and Israel, the habitat of T. kleinmanni in Egypt has been all but destroyed, and the Egyptian tortoise is close to complete extinction there; in 2006, only 10 wild individuals were known from the vicinity of Lake Bardawil.
 Two populations can still be found in Libya, but much of the coastline habitat has been destroyed because of human activity.
 Habitat loss and the illegal pet trade are huge issues facing the species; it is also hunted locally for use in folk medicine.
 The population is still on the decline, and the risk of extinction in the wild is very real if habitat degradation and illegal trade continue at their present rate.
 In Israel, T. kleinmanni (previously known as T. werneri) populations are known from northwestern Negev and the Yemin Plain, with lone individuals occasionally found near Yeruham.
 It is protected by law and several conservation programs, such as the establishment of new protected areas, but is still highly threatened by the conversion of habitat to agricultural fields, extensive animal herding, and the approval of new developments on the sand dunes of the western Negev.
-In 2010, the population in Israel/ Palestine was estimated at less than 2,000 individuals.
+In 2010, the population in Israel was estimated at less than 2,000 individuals.

 On the IUCN Red List, Kleinmann's tortoise is classified as critically endangered (CR A2abcd+3d).
-Less than three Testudo generations ago, an estimated 55-56,000 adult Kleinmann's tortoises existed.
+Less than three Testudo generations ago, an estimated 55–56,000 adult Kleinmann's tortoises existed.
 Today, about 7,500 remain, and decline due to habitat destruction and unsustainable exploitation appears to be ongoing.
 While the former threat is believed to be alleviated, illegal pet trade is feared to have reduced the population to maybe 1,000 adult tortoises in the two or three remaining subpopulations.
 Given that T. kleinmanni is a slow-maturing, long-lived species with few offspring (see K-strategist), this is well possibly less than the minimum viable population size, eventually dooming the species to extinction in the wild.
 There are plans for augmenting the Israeli sub-population by releasing individuals from local controlled breeding centers in Israel, but these projects have yet to be approved by authorities.

 Mixing individuals from the subpopulations for reintroduction purposes should be avoided, as the ecological parameters of habitat differ.
 DNA fingerprinting of individuals to help maintain heterozygosity in captive and reintroduction populations can be performed during routine stool analyses.
 In this context, notably, there may be a haplotype uniquely found in the Egyptian tortoise.

 Captive breeding requires more care than in other Testudo species, as the species is more delicate and the clutch is very small, but is not highly difficult for experienced Testudo breeders.
 T. kleinmanni is not generally available for hobbyists and even if legal to keep, should be avoided without valid documentation.
 Smuggling continues to be a problem, but confiscated individuals are used to establish a captive safeguard population.